tytydraco/yessleep/out/I_saw_him_counting_backward_I_had_to_try_to_stop_him.md

 “Stop,” I was shouting.
 “Stop!”

 But Evan only got more excited as he saw me.
 He started running for the door, running for daddy.
-As far and out of shape as I’ve gotten, I dug down deep and sprinted faster than I ever had before.
+Despite how far out of shape I’ve gotten, I dug down deep and sprinted faster than I ever had before.

 I collided with Evan right on the threshold, tackling him to the ground.